survivejs/site/posts/97-euro-summer-tour-2017.md

 ## 10.7-15.7 - London, UK

 I'll participate [FullStack 2017](https://skillsmatter.com/conferences/8264-fullstack-2017-the-conference-on-javascript-node-and-internet-of-things) as an invited speaker.
 I'll have a short, two hour workshop on 14th based on [Webpack - From Apprentice to Master](https://presentations.survivejs.com/webpack-from-apprentice-to-journeyman/) material.

-## 15.7-20.7 - Košice, Slovakia

-It's likely I'll return to Košice from London.
-Our goal is to organize more training sessions here.

 ## Conclusion